 - Increasing customer database by actively prospecting for new leads on social media platforms

-- Liaising with services team to facilitate car prepping and delivery schedules
+- Liaising with the services team to facilitate car prepping and delivery schedules

-- Highly knowledgeable with regards to technical specifications of cars in the dealership including driving capabilities, prominent features, and comparative benefits concerning similar models and makes
+- Highly knowledgeable regarding technical specifications of cars in the dealership including driving capabilities, prominent features, and comparative benefits concerning similar models and make

-- Developing potential buyers list and remain in contact with previous customers to suggest trade-ins and provide aftersales service assistance
+- Developing potential buyers list and remaining in contact with previous customers to suggest trade-ins and provide after-sales service assistance

 - Closing deals by frequently overcoming client objections

-- Explaining the entire sales process to the client upfront and facilitate the process for them relating to purchase contracts, insurance provisions, maintenance schedules, warranties, financing, and premium collections
+- Explaining the entire sales process to the client upfront and facilitating the process for them relating to purchase contracts, insurance provisions, maintenance schedules, warranties, financing, and premium collections

-- Provide management with weekly reports regarding production activities for examples cold calls made, email campaigns sent, event marketing, deals in process and deals signed
+- Provide management with weekly reports regarding production activities for example cold calls made, email campaigns sent, event marketing, deals in process, and deals signed

 - Attend launch parties for new vehicle models being released to network with potential customers